 Put your new sections into new pots (I use the one gallon size) with well draining potting mix.
 Personally I like a custom mix of 50% regular potting soil and 50% Cactus potting soil.

 The new sections on mine are so large and top heavy that it is difficult to keep them upright without staking.
-I use pieces of bamboo cut from some I have and tie them up with strips of pantyhose.
+Use use pieces of bamboo, small stakes or anything that will serve as a support.
+Tie them up with strips of pantyhose, wire or twine.

 I place them in a crock for more bottom weight but you can just plant them up in ceramic pots that have more weight to them than the plastic I use.
 I also use some decorative stones on top of the soil for added weight, plus it just looks prettier.